1-833-ZEPOSIA

 How long will the medical tests take?

 If you plan to complete all of the tests in one visit at a healthcare provider’s office, it may take as little as 1 hour to complete.
-If your appointment is at home*, please be available for up to 2 hours.

 You should not receive live vaccines during treatment with ZEPOSIA, for at least 1 month before taking ZEPOSIA, and for 3 months after you stop taking ZEPOSIA.
 Vaccines may not work as well when given during treatment with ZEPOSIA.